block42-blockchain-company/thornode-telegram-bot/README.md

 Finally run the docker container:

 ```
-docker run --env TELEGRAM_BOT_TOKEN=XXX --env NODE_IP=XXX --mount source=thornode-bot-volume,target=/storage thornode-bot
+docker run --env TELEGRAM_BOT_TOKEN=XXX --env THORCHAIN_NODE_IP=XXX --mount source=thornode-bot-volume,target=/storage thornode-bot
 ```

 Set the `--env TELEGRAM_BOT_TOKEN` flag to your telegram bot token.

-Set the `-env NODE_IP` flag to an IP of a running node, or remove `--env NODE_IP=XXX` to listen on localhost.
+Set the `-env THORCHAIN_NODE_IP` flag to an IP of a running node, or remove `--env THORCHAIN_NODE_IP=XXX` to listen on localhost.
-If you don't know any IP, set `NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .
+If you don't know any IP, set `THORCHAIN_NODE_IP` to a seed node IP from https://testnet-seed.thorchain.info .

 Finally, the `--mount` flag tells docker to mount our previously created volume in the directory `storage`.
 This is the directory where your bot saves and retrieves the `session.data` file.